santitouch/webgl-liquid-effect/README.md

 Add your image

-Copy your image file into the assets/ folder (e.g., assets/your-image.jpg).
+Upload your image or add a link to your image (e.g., your-image.jpg).

 Update the URL